DOCUMENTATION

 Working with Groups

-Each FYLR installation comes with some predefined system groups that cannot be deleted but can be used to assign system rights and permissions to.
+Each FYLR installation comes with some predefined that cannot be deleted but can be used to assign system rights and permissions to.
 You can add your own groups by clicking on the plus button on the lower left.
 To delete a group, select it and click the minus button.
 You can copy a group by selecting it and click on "Copy" on the lower right of the group settings.
 Use the search filter to search for the name, internal name, internal comment and reference of groups.
 You can also filter for the group types "easydb" and "system".

 Typical groups are: